enso-org/luna-studio/README.md

 If You have experienced problems like: ```Oops.
 Connection to the server was closed.
 Please reload page to reconnect again.``` open browser console and ```setBackendAddress("ws://localhost:8088")``` and reload browser.

+FIXME: The current setting may not work until you install `ghc` globally.

 ### Building Docker images

 Push to `docker/TAG` branch to build docker image and upload it to `lunalang/luna:TAG` at Docker Hub.